NRCan/CanFlood/docs/source/table_of_contents/index.rst

 6.12.
 Tutorial 7a: Sampling on Complex Geometries
 *************************************************

-This tutorial demonstrates Value Sampling using sampling statistics specified Per-Asset.
+This tutorial demonstrates *Value Sampling* using sampling statistics specified *Per-Asset*.
 This can be useful when you would like to sample using heterogeneous statistics within a single inventory (e.g., 'Max' ground elevation for some buildings and 'Min' elevation for others).
-Begin by downloading the tutorial data from the `tutorials 7 <https://github.com/NRCan/CanFlood/tree/master/tutorials/6>`__ folder and loading it into a new QGIS project:
+Begin by downloading the tutorial data from the `tutorials 7 <https://github.com/NRCan/CanFlood/tree/master/tutorials/7>`__ folder and loading it into a new QGIS project:

   • *haz_rast*: hazard event rasters with WSL value predictions for the study area for four probabilities.